spleenteo/material-bemo/README.md

 * ho dovuto creare un file base per il tema
 * ho dovuto fare degli import in applicatino sass in punti differenti. questo vorrei cambiarlo ma dubito si possa.
 * ho finito i bottoni e finora il alvorod i override non ha dato alcun problema.
 * ho fatto funzionare un js delle card.
-Tutte le calssi e il sistema di selector va rivisto. ho usato la convezione io .js-nome per usare
+Tutte le calssi e il sistema di selector va rivisto. ho usato la convezione  ```.js-class-name``` da far masticare a jQuery.
+Sarebbe carino passare all'uso dei data attributes.
+* Collections done without problems.
+I'm avoiding as much as I can MDcss variables, trying to use the BEMO's standard names.
+* Footer component is done: they says they use flexbox for positioning but I can't find anything about that... wired.
+* I'm thinking that maybe, the usage of classes to set elements color and float position is not so bad...
+OMG!
+It might be the fever...